lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 ### Aborting tasks

-The second argument to the task function is an options object that carries an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) in the `signal` property.

-A task function can be called while previous task calls are still pending.
-In this case the `AbortSignal` passed to previous runs will be aborted and the `Task` controller will ignore the previous task results.
+A task function can be called while previous task runs are still pending.
+In these cases the result of the pending task runs will be ignored, and you should try to cancel any outstanding work or network I/O in order to save resources.

+You can do with with the [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) that is passed in the `signal` property of the second argument to the task function.
+When a pending task run is superseded by a new run, the `AbortSignal` that was passed to the pending run is aborted to signal the task run to cancel any pending work.

+`AbortSignal` doesn't cancel any work automatically - it is just a signal.
+To cancel some work you must either do it yourself by checking the signal, or forward the signal to another API that accepts `AbortSignal`s like [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) or [`addEventListner()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

 The easiest way to use the `AbortSignal` is to forward it to an API that accepts it, like `fetch()`.